Incompatibilism: Libertarianism

-Metaphysical libertarianism argues that free will is real and that determinism is false.
-Such philosophical stance risks an infinite regress, however; if any such mind is real, an objection can be raised that free will would be impossible if the choosing is shaped merely by luck or chance.
+Free-will libertarianism is the view that the free-will thesis (that we, ordinary humans, have free will) is true and that determinism is false; in first-order language, it is the view that we (ordinary humans) have free will and the world does not behave in the way described by determinism.
+Libertarianism is one of the popular solutions to the problem of free will, roughly the problem of settling the question of whether we have free will and the logically prior question of what free will amounts to.
+The main rivals to libertarianism are soft determinism and hard determinism.

 Libertarian Robert Kane (editor of the Oxford Handbook of Free Will) is a leading incompatibilist philosopher in favour of free will.
 Kane seeks to hold persons morally responsible for decisions that involved indeterminism in their process.
 Critics maintain that Kane fails to overcome the greatest challenge to such an endeavor: "the argument from luck".
-Namely, if a critical moral choice is a matter of luck (indeterminate quantum fluctuations), then on what grounds can we hold a person responsible for their final action?
+Namely, if a critical moral choice is a matter of luck (indeterminate quantum fluctuations), then the question of holding a person responsible for their final action arises.
 Moreover, even if we imagine that a person can make an act of will ahead of time, to make the moral action more probable in the upcoming critical moment, this act of 'willing' was itself a matter of luck.
 Kane objects to the validity of the argument from luck because the latter misrepresents the chance as if it is external to the act of choosing.
 The free will theorem of John H. Conway and Simon B. Kochen further establishes that if we have free will, then quantum particles also possess free will.
 This means that starting from the assumption that humans have free will, it is possible to pinpoint the origin of their free will in the quantum particles that constitute their brain.

+Such philosophical stance risks an infinite regress, however; if any such mind is real, an objection can be raised that free will would be impossible if the choosing is shaped merely by luck or chance.

 Libertarianism in the philosophy of mind is unrelated to the like-named political philosophy.
 It suggests that we actually do have free will, that it is incompatible with determinism, and that therefore the future is not determined.
-For example, at this moment, one could either continue reading this article if one wanted, or cease.
-Under this assertion, being that one could do either, the fact of how the history of the world will continue to unfold is not currently determined one way or the other.